cvazc/cvazc/README.md

 ### Hi there!
 I'm Sebastian 👋

 I'm a **Full Stack Developer** based in Guadalajara, Mexico.
-I specialize in building scalable, cloud-native web applications using the latest Microsoft stack.
+I specialize in building scalable, cloud-native web applications using the latest Microsoft stack, with a solid background in PHP e-commerce solutions.

 - 🔭 I’m currently working on: **Cloud-Native Enterprise Apps with .NET 8 & Angular 18**
 - 🤝 I’m looking to collaborate on: **Open Source .NET projects or Cloud Architecture**